songzivuong/songzivuong.github.io/_drafts/reading-the-rust-book.md

 ```

 It will produce a directory `src` with a `main.rs` inside, and a `Cargo.toml` file which is Cargo's configuration file and in the [Tom’s Obvious, Minimal Language](https://github.com/toml-lang/toml) format.

+## Example: Guessing Game

+There is a trap!
+If you want to use the `rand` crate, you have to declare `extern crate rand;` at the top.